Pieter Hellendaal

 Pieter Hellendaal (1 April 1721 – 19 April 1799) was a Dutch composer, organist and violinist.

-At age 30, he migrated to England where he lived for the last 48 of his 78 years, and where he was known as Peter Hellendaal.
-He was one of the most notable 18th century composers of Dutch origin.
+At the age of 30, he migrated to England where he lived for the last 48 of his 78 years, and where he was known as Peter Hellendaal.
+He was one of the most notable 18th-century composers of Dutch origin.
 His son, also Peter Hellendaal (sometimes known as Peter Hellendaal the younger) was also a professional musician.